 Once the ginger paste is ready, you can store it in an air tight container in the refrigerator for up to 3-4 days.

 To store in freezer, use ice-cube trays with a lid to store the ginger in the freezer.
-The tray holds about a teaspoon of ginger, so it is perfect amount to use in a recipe.
+The tray holds about a tablespoon of ginger in each cube.
+You can also fill the cube half to have ½ tablespoon, which works for most recipes.

 You can save space by removing the ginger cubes from the ice cube trays and storing them in a resealable plastic bag.